comp251/comp251.github.io/_homework/portfolio04.md

 * "A data structure" here can mean anything: an array, a stack, a linked list, etc. However, you must implement this yourself.
 An array is the easiest choice.

+* You can type the EOF character with ctrl-d.

 * Your program must accept any amount of input.